KlasafGeijerstam/distributed_hash_table/files/bin/README.md

 ## Node

 The `node` binary is an implementation of the described node.
 Use the `--help` parameter to see what the parameters are.
+The node can be shutdown by sending `SIGINT`, either via terminal or by pressing `CTRL+C` in the terminal.
+If the node crashes due to a malformed PDU or similar, the node can be shut down by sending `SIGQUIT`, via `CTRL+\`.

 ## Client